Introduction

 Header fields identify the invoice and the parties involved.
 They are the first fields any AP system needs to match an invoice to a vendor record and open a processing workflow.

 Fields in this category include vendor name, invoice number, invoice date, due date, billing address, and purchase order reference number.
-Missing or incorrect header fields are the most common reason invoices fail three-way matching and generate exceptions.

 2. Financial Data